+Painting

+3 credits

-Painting 3 credits Basic painting principles are investigated using the tools and techniques of tempera, acrylic and watercolor paints.
+Basic painting principles are investigated using the tools and techniques of tempera, acrylic and watercolor paints.
 Paintings are created from both observation and imagination.
 Studies include the value scale, color theory, and color interaction.
+Intended for non-art majors.

 ART 202.
+Letterforms for Graphic

+Designers

+3 credits

-Letterforms for Graphic Designers 3 credits Study of the history and principles of letterforms in a timeline format beginning with cuneiform and hieroglyphics and ending with contemporary typographic practices.
+Study of the history and principles of letterforms in a timeline format beginning with cuneiform and hieroglyphics and ending with contemporary typographic practices.
 The course emphasizes the skill of hand-executed letterforms with the goal of preparing students for the demands of computer generated typography and design.
 Prerequisites: ART 100, 203.

 +ART 203.
 Studio Fundamentals:

+2-D Design

-2-D Design 3 credits
+3 credits

 This course provides the foundation for working in 2 dimensions.
 A primary objective of the class is for students to appreciate and experience the many levels of organization relevant to creating successful artwork.
 In this course the basic elements of design are studied.
 Line, shape, color and composition are isolated, analyzed and experimented with and appreciated for their communicative power.
 The course provides an investigation of the ways abstraction delivers meaning.
+Corequisite:

+^{+ =} Applicable toward general education degree requirements

+WI = Writing intensive course

-Prerequisite: ART 100.
+ART 100.

 ART 205.
 Studio Fundamentals:

-Computers in Art 3 credits An introductory course dealing with the ways in which the computer can be applied to the artistic process.
+Computers in Art

+An introductory course dealing with the ways in which the computer can be applied to the artistic process.
 Basic drawing, painting, photo-manipulation, and publishing techniques will be explored.
-Prerequisite: ART 100, 203. +ART 207.
+Prerequisite: ART 100, 203.

++WI-ART 207.
 Studio Fundamentals: